CarinaMarieWagner/carinawagner.github.io/README.md

 </head>
 <body>
   <h2> About me</h2>
   <p align="center">My name is Carina Wagner, I am from Austria.
 I am 16 years old and a student of a technical chollege in Vienna.
-I am living together with mother Petra, my father Christian, my little sister Lisa and my two dogs Brenda and Terry.
+I am living together with my mother Petra, my father Christian, my little sister Lisa and my two dogs Brenda and Terry.
 In my freetime I usually hang out with some friends.</p>
   <hr>
   <p align="center">I am trying really to learn something new for my software skills nearly daily.
 I started doing some projects in blender.
 I made a lot of pictures and a handful small animations in this programm already using some characters from a video game.
 I also started sculpting in blender but there are still a lot left in the programm I have not used yet.
 I programmed a few little webseites there is also still a lot to improve and getting better with.</p>
   <hr>